Notaries Act, R.S.O. 1990, c. N.6Skip to content

 (3) Every person who carries on business as a notary public or who holds himself or herself out as such or who, not being otherwise authorized by law, performs any function of a notary public without a subsisting appointment under this Act or any predecessor of this Act is guilty of an offence and on conviction is liable to a fine of not more than $10,000.
 R.S.O.
 1990, c.
 N.6, s.
 6 (3); 2001, c.
 9, Sched.
 B, s.
 10 (8).

-7. (1) If a notary public who is licensed under the Law Society Act to practise law in Ontario as a barrister and solicitor ceases for any reason to be so licensed or if his or her licence is under suspension or in abeyance, his or her appointment as a notary public is suspended until such time as he or she is relicensed under the Law Society Act to practise law in Ontario as a barrister and solicitor or until such time as his or her licence is no longer under suspension or in abeyance.
-2006, c.
-21, Sched.
-C, s.
-120.
+7. (1) Where a notary public who is a member of The Law Society of Upper Canada ceases for any reason to be a member of the Society or his or her membership in the Society is in abeyance, his or her appointment as a notary public is suspended until such time as his or her membership in the Society is restored or is no longer in abeyance.
+2001, c.
+9, Sched.
+B, s.
+10 (9).

 Revocation of appointment on conviction for offence